Australia's weather radars

-The Dual Polarisation Transition
+The dual polarisation transition

 The transition to polarimetric (dual-polarised) radars began in 2017 with the upgrade of 4 Meteor 1500 radars located in Melbourne, Brisbane, Adelaide, and Sydney.
-The network has further been enhanced through the installation of 8 new polarimetric Meteor 735 radars across WA, NSW & Victoria, and a polarimetric WRM200 radar manufactured by Vaisala to replace the radar in Dampier, WA which had been destroyed by severe tropical cyclone Damien in 2020.
-4 new Meteor 1700's were also installed in 2021/22, 3 located in QLD, and 1 in Perth, WA, all equipped with dual polarisation technology.
+The network has further been enhanced through the installation of 8 new polarimetric Meteor 735 radars across WA, NSW & Victoria, and two polarimetric WRM200 radars manufactured by Vaisala, one to replace the radar in Dampier, WA which had been destroyed by severe tropical cyclone Damien in 2020, and one to replace an ageing radar near Gove in the Northern Territory.
+Nine new Meteor 1700s were also installed between 2021 and 2024, 7 located in Qld, and 2 in WA, all equipped with dual polarisation technology.
 All the radars with the model name 'Meteor' were manufactured by Selex ES, now Leonardo.